Got a minute to help? Take our quick website survey>

 Discharge summary

-This is a report completed by your hospital care team when you are discharged from hospital.
+This is a report completed by your care team when you are discharged from hospital.
 It should explain any diagnosis you have and summarise the care and treatment you’ve had in hospital.

 Visit our full treatment and support glossaryChild and Adolescent Mental Health Services (CAMHS)

-- In Wales, they're called Specialist Child and Adolescent Mental Health Services (SCAMHS)
+- In Wales, they're called Specialist Child and Adolescent Mental Health Services (SCAMHS).

 Find out more in our CAMHS information hub.